pushkar100/notes-vim-basics/README.md

 Press 'y' and then hit '/' to search for a word => This will COPY from cursor position upto the position of the matched word.

--------------------- "VISUAL MODE TIPS":
+## Visual Mode Tips:

-v           = Goes into Visual mode.
+- `v`           = Goes into Visual mode.
-V           = Goes into Visual mode where we may select complete lines while moving up an down(j,k). gv          = Goes into Visual mode and RE-SELECTS the PREVIOUSLY Selected Block.
+- `V`           = Goes into Visual mode where we may select complete lines while moving up an down(j,k).
+- `gv`          = Goes into Visual mode and RE-SELECTS the PREVIOUSLY Selected Block.
-%           = Pressing % when in Visual mode will select upto the matching character.
+- `%`           = Pressing % when in Visual mode will select upto the matching character.
 Can be used to select entire blocks/functions.
-              (Ex: Cursor on { and you press % , it will select upto the matching }) o           = Moves cursor to opposite side of Visual Selection and we can expand selection in other direction (Ex: Using k & j keys).
+(Ex: Cursor on { and you press % , it will select upto the matching })
+- `o`           = Moves cursor to opposite side of Visual Selection and we can expand selection in other direction (Ex: Using k & j keys).

-We can run commands in the visual mode:
+### We can run commands in the visual mode:

-'d' - Deletes selected text (Alternate: 'x')
+- `d` = Deletes selected text (Alternate: 'x')
-'y' - Yanks/Copies selected text
+- `y` = Yanks/Copies selected text
-'c' - Changes the selected text.
+- `c` = Changes the selected text.
 It goes back to Insert mode and we can change the previously selected visual text.
-'I' - Goes into Insert mode allowing us to insert at the BEGINNING of the selected text.
+- `I` = Goes into Insert mode allowing us to insert at the BEGINNING of the selected text.
-'A' - Goes into Insert mode allowing us to insert at the ENDING of the selected text.
+- `A` = Goes into Insert mode allowing us to insert at the ENDING of the selected text.

-(Make sure to press <ESC> upon Inserting/changing text:
-Because hitting enter will be considered as a new line and not end of insertion.
+Make sure you press `<ESC>` upon Inserting/changing text: Because hitting enter will be considered as a new line and not end of insertion.
-)

-REPLACING TEXT Within a Visually Selected Portion:
+### REPLACING TEXT Within a Visually Selected Portion:
-We can make our selection in the usual way in Visual mode and then type the ':s' command normally.
+We can make our selection in the usual way in Visual mode and then type the `:s` command normally.
-(Command line will appear like ":'<,'>" => do not worry and continue typing the substitution command.)
+(Command line will appear like `:'<,'>` => do not worry and continue typing the substitution command.)

 *IMPORTANT*

 1. BlOCK/COLUMN Selection in Visual Mode: (VISUAL BLOCK) (Similar to MULTILINE selection in Sublime) :
 Press 'CTRL-v' and you will end up in visual mode - column/block selection.